SylvainGa/Tesla-Link/README.md

 ## Changelog since forking from srwalter:

 V7.12.1 Added the following
-- When launched from a Complication, vibrates the watch for 0.5 seconds to acknowledge the launch
+- When launched from a watch face that supports launching Complications, vibrates the watch for 0.5 seconds to acknowledge the launch
 - Fixed mix up of unit conversion in Glance

 V7.12.0 Added the following